Sayedani-29/VoiceWithin/README.md

 - Everyone who contributed to making mental health tools more accessible 💛

 ---
+## 📄 License

+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

+---
 > *"Your story matters.
 You matter."* 🌻